Aikiro42/Project-45/docs/branch-changelogs/_direct_.md

 - Added VFX to reload and jam bars, affected by the Performance Mode setting.
 - The Essential Gun Oil now causes any dye applied onto the weapon to be conserved and not consumed.
 - Changed how recoil is applied onto the current weapon offset.
+- Changed the rarity and price of the Orbital Transponder from Legendary (SR) to Essential (XSSR).

 # Balance
 - Reduced the damage multiplier provided per weapon level.